 Drop by the famed Ice Hotel where you can sip a cocktail in a -5C environment.
 Craving for some heat?
 Look no further than the immensely therapeutic and soothing Nordic outdoor spas.

 The Quebec Carnival will be on February 3-12, 2023.

 So what else is going on in Canada, why lock yourself indoors when the weather gets cold?

 At Igloofest in Montreal you could dance the night away to rad music with cool people from all over the world.
 Plus, this very cool (literally) festival features beautiful sculptures and igloos lit with fantastical LED lighting, creating a surreal and stunning atmosphere.

 Read more about other winter festivals in Canada.

 Plan ahead: Book your perfect trip with our Canada travel guide and destination information.
 Does Canada require a visa?
 Check the visa requirements before you get caught up during your travel.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Canada?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Quebec Winter Carnival 2021 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Quebec Winter Carnival 2023 using the map below!